Antarctica 2020 FAQ

 WHAT IS THERE TO DO IN BUENOS AIRES?

 If you have extra time in Buenos Aires

 We can recommend this photo guide, he’s very experienced, and you will have a great time: Bernardo Galmarini.

 What is my hotel?

-We have a block of rooms at two hotels for the group, Las Lengas and Canal Beagle.
-We will be sending out information on how to book your hotel room in the summer of 2019.
+We have a block of rooms reserved in Ushuaia.
+We will be sending out information on how to book your hotel room in the spring of 2020.
 Don’t worry, there’s plenty of time.
 But if you want to go ahead and book rooms now, you are free to book any hotel you like in Ushuaia.

 I just landed in Ushuaia, how do I get to my hotel?

 On December 1, 2020 there will be shuttle buses from “Rumbo Sur” that will take you to your hotel for a small, flat fee of approximately $10 USD.
 If you miss the shuttle, or if you arrive earlier than December 1, 2020, simply take a taxi for approximately $20 USD from the airport to town.

 When and where do we meet the team on December 1, 2020?